 In 1992, WCY purchased a larger facility on a large 1+ acre lot located at 626 Eastview Circle in downtown Franklin.
 Six years later in 1998, WCY officially became a residential group home.
 But because of a class-action lawsuit against the State of Tennessee, the State was forced to regulate the numbers of residents in such homes based on their staff size.

 A name-change took place in 2008 and Williamson County Youth, Inc. was changed to My Friend’s House Family and Children Services, Inc. The switch to My Friend’s House (MFH) was done in large part to help ease the stigma the boys experienced referring to their stay in a group home.
 Being able to say they were staying at ‘my friend’s house’ didn’t raise as many questions or eyebrows from their peers.

 Big changes occurred again in 2019, as ground was broken and a beautiful new home was built and moved into November of that year.
-The 5,000+ square foot home was built behind the original house, and is where the the boys now reside.
+The 5,000+ square foot home was built behind the original house and is where the boys now reside.
 The original house was demolished leaving a large front yard.

-The ultimate goal and purpose of My Friend’s House is to reunite the with their families when possible.
+The ultimate goal and purpose of My Friend’s House is to reunite the residents with their families when possible.
 When reunification is not an option, MFH works collaboratively with the Department of Children’s Services to make every effort to find the best possible solution for the youth’s future, to include transitional living, foster or adoptive home or kinship placement.